tabotkevin/blogr_backend/README.md

-# Blogr Front End
+# Blogr BackEnd

-A simple blogging application made with react and Semantic UI to demonstrate my knowledge of React (with Authentication support).
+A simple blogging application backend made with Express JS and MongoDB to demonstrate my knowledge of APIs with NodeJS.

 # Setup